NajaAFonseca/yeaaa/_posts/2023-04-24-lesson1notes.md

 4. API design: LibreSSL has a simpler and more streamlined API design, which makes it easier to use and less prone to errors than OpenSSL.

+Overall, LibreSSL has a more rigorous and security-focused approach than OpenSSL, and it has been developed with a stronger emphasis on code quality, modern cryptography, and testing.
+As a result, LibreSSL is often considered a more secure and reliable option than OpenSSL :)

 ### Certbot Instructions

 ---